brigadecore/brigade/docs/content/topics/administrators/authorization.md

 assigned [roles](#roles) granting scoped permissions around their interactions with resources in Brigade.

-Administrators may list users, get a particular user's details, lock a user out of Brigade, unlock a user and delete a user.
+In addition to viewing a particular user's details, administrators can list, lock, unlock and delete users.
 All of these management functions exist under the `brig users` suite of commands.
 To see the full suite, issue the following help command:

 ```console
 $ brig users --help